 Ideally, the subwoofer should be mounted under the benchwork or on the floor.
 This provides optimal low-frequency response without causing vibration within the benchwork and scenery.

-When installing speakers you can conceal them in the benchwork, inside larger buildings or building facades, or behind greenery.
-You could also mount them in your ceiling or wall.
+When installing speakers, you can conceal them in the benchwork, inside larger buildings or building facades, or behind greenery.
+You could also mount them on your ceiling or wall.
 If your layout incorporates mountainous terrain, you can build speaker compartments into hillsides.
 Wherever you decide to conceal the speakers, plan for easy access later in case of a loose speaker wire, failed speaker, or another maintenance issue.
 Self-amplified speakers will have onboard volume controls and possibly other controls, so be sure you can access them.

-SurroundTraxx comes preloaded with it's own sound library built from the quality sound files users have come to expect from SoundTraxx.
-Containing both diesel and steam prime movers, air horns, whistles, bells, exhaust chuffs and more, this library gives the user the ability to customize the sounds of their locomotives.
+SurroundTraxx comes preloaded with its own sound library built from the quality sound files users have come to expect from SoundTraxx.
+Containing both diesel and steam prime movers, air horns, whistles, bells, exhaust chuffs, and more, this library gives the user the ability to customize the sounds of their locomotives.